smarthomeNG/plugins/kostal/README.md

 The plugin can be configured like this:

 <pre>
-[KOSTAL]
+[Kostal-PV]
    class_name = Kostal
    class_path = plugins.kostal
-   ip = 10.10.10.10
+   ip = 192.168.1.21
+   cycle = 30
 #   user = pvserver
 #   passwd = pvwr
+#   datastucture=html
+# use
-#   cycle = 300
+#   datastucture=json
+# for UI-Version >6
 </pre>

 This plugin retrieves data from a KOSTAL inverter module of a solar energy plant.

-The data retrieval is done by establishing a network connection to the inverter module and retrieving the status via a HTTP request.
+The data retrieval is done by establishing a network connection to the inverter module and retrieving the status via a HTTP/JSON request.

 You need to configure the host (or IP) address of the inverter module.
-Also the user and password attributes (user, passwd) can be overwritten, but defaults to the standard credentials.
+If datastucture=html is used the user and password attributes (user, passwd) can be overwritten, but defaults to the standard credentials.

+If datasructure=json is used, no credentials are requred.

 The cycle parameter defines the update interval and defaults to 300 seconds.

 ## items.conf

-### kostal

-This attribute references the information to retrieve by the plugin.
-The following list of information can be specified:

-  * power_current: The current power of the solar installation
-  * power_total: The total amount of generated energy
-  * power_day: The amount of generated energy for the current day
-  * status: The textual status of the module (off, feeding, ...)
-  * string1_volt ... string3_volt: The current voltage of string 1, 2, 3
-  * string1_ampere ... string3_ampere: The current ampere of string 1, 2, 3
-  * l1_volt ... l3_volt: The current voltage of L 1, 2, 3
-  * l1_watt ... l3_watt: The current watt of L 1, 2, 3

 ### Example